 - Made in the USA

-- May be excessive for single-dog homes
+- May be more than needed for single-dog homes

 4. CHEWIA No Poo Chews Coprophagia Deterrent